How to stop spam text messages: Prevent, block and report

 Are spam text messages really dangerous?

-Some spam texts are simply annoying – like being bombarded with special offers from a legitimate company.
-Others function like phishing emails: They are designed to trick you into giving away sensitive information like passwords or downloading malware onto your phone.
-One of the most common SMS scams, accounting for over one quarter of text scams in 2021, are fake delivery notifications that impersonate senders like UPS or FedEx.
+One of the most common smishing scams, accounting for well over a quarter of text scams in 2023, are fake delivery notifications that impersonate senders like UPS or FedEx.
 Such messages contain a “tracking link” or claim that delivery is delayed due to a problem processing your payment, for example.
-When you click the link you are taken to a website designed to steal your personal information.
+When you click the link, you are taken to a website designed to steal your personal information.

 How to stop receiving so many spam texts